About the OB Rag

 Importantly, we also wanted to provide some kind of web platform for the Ocean Beach community.
 And in the Spring of 2013, we opened up a small office within the Green Store on the 4800 block of Voltaire Street.

-In October 2014 – we reached our 7th anniversary – and we’re still going strong.
+Every October we celebrate that we’re still going strong.
 We’ve changed a lot – writers and bloggers have come and gone – but the Rag continues to provide a web platform for OB residents and merchants, and covers local OB and Point Loma news, issues and events – and more.

 Significantly, the OB Rag staff began publishing a new online journal for all of San Diego – the San Diego Free Press.
 It jumped out in June 2012.
 Many of the people who were then writing for the Rag didn’t live in OB and were eager to begin writing about their own neighborhoods or about San Diego more in general.
-(Now – at the end of 2013, the San Diego Free Press matches and surpasses the readership of the OB Rag – as it has its own very-involved editorial board and more contributors.)
+(By the end of 2013, the San Diego Free Press matched and surpassed the readership of the OB Rag – as it has its own very-involved editorial board and more contributors.)

 Some brief history about the OB Rag website: Besides providing a news site for OB, we also wanted to be a resource for San Diego’s peace movement – as the Iraq War was still going on.
 At our year anniversary – late October 2008 – we had a daily “visitor” or reader average of over 250.
 Around that time, we decided to focus more of our attention and energies on OB itself.